 Sonar Zoom View provides a magnified view of the bottom and structure.
-The Sonar Zoom View makes it easier to see separate sonar returns that would usually be displayed close together, such as those caused by fish suspended close to the bottom or within structure
+The Sonar Zoom View makes it easier to see separate sonar returns that would usually be displayed close together, such as those caused by fish suspended close to the bottom or within structure.

 - The Zoom Level, or magnification, is displayed in the lower left corner of the display.
-Press the MENU key once to access the Sonar X-PressTM Menu and use Zoom Level to adjust the zoom settings. - The Zoomed View is displayed on the left side of the screen.
+Press the MENU key once to access the Sonar X-PressTM Menu.
+Highlight Zoom Level, and press the LEFT or RIGHT Cursor keys to adjust the Zoom Level. - The Zoomed View is displayed on the left side of the screen.
 As the depth changes, the zoomed view updates automatically. - The Full Range View is displayed on the right side of the screen.
-The Full Range View includes the Zoom Preview Box, which shows where the zoomed view is in relation to the full range view. - The Upper and Lower Depth Range numbers indicate the high and low range of the water which is being viewed. - Digital Readouts cannot be customized; therefore, information such as water temperature and voltage are unavailable in the Sonar Zoom View.
+The Full Range View includes the Zoom Preview Box, which shows where the zoomed view is in relation to the full range view. - The Upper and Lower Depth Range numbers indicate the high and low range of the water which is being viewed.

+NOTE: Digital depth is displayed in the upper left hand corner.
+The digital readouts in the Sonar Zoom View cannot be customized; therefore, information such as water temperature and voltage are unavailable in the Sonar Zoom View.

-200/83 kHz Split Sonar View
+Split Sonar View

-Split Sonar View displays sonar returns from the 83 kHz wide beam on the left side of the screen and sonar returns from the 200 kHz narrow beam on the right side of the screen.
-You can use the Split Sonar View to make side by side comparisons between the sonar returns in both beams.
+Split Sonar View displays sonar returns from each down beam frequency on separate sides of the screen.
+You can use the Split Sonar View to make side by side comparisons between the sonar returns from both beams.